Connect with others who understand.

 What Are the Kidneys?

 The kidneys are bean-shaped organs that sit just below your rib cage.
 You have two kidneys, one on each side of your spine along the backside of your body.
 Each kidney is roughly the size of a fist.
-The term “renal” is often used to describe parts, conditions, or functions of the kidneys.
-It comes from the Latin word “rēnēs,” meaning “kidneys.”
+The term “renal,” which comes from the Latin word for “kidneys,” is often used to describe these organs’ parts, conditions, or functions.

 When you think of your kidneys, you probably think of them as filters.
 One of their main jobs is to filter and remove extra fluid and waste products from your blood.
 However, the kidneys also play important roles in: